mcrooks83/rapid_sensor_app/README.md

 THIS SEEM TO WORK: The Plot Scenario Results do not allow for a scenario to be selected (drop-down remains empty after labelling all deployments) and does not yet display the plots.

+FIXED: After selecting an ROI in zoom mode, the plot should not zoom back out to full size.
+This allows the user to see that the location marked is correct.

+Also now the plot will remove previous labels if re labelling points

 “Pressure” and “Acceleration Magnitude” legends should allow for the user to turn the plots off / on for each.

-After selecting an ROI in zoom mode, the plot should not zoom back out to full size.
-This allows the user to see that the location marked is correct.

 In the console, it would be nice to have the total number of files for the current run and the % status reported while the user is waiting for the scenario to load.